-Premises that have laboratory diagnostic confirmation of VSV are categorized as confirmed positive premises.
-Once a county is confirmed as VSV-positive, new premises presenting with clinical signs of VSV in that county are not required to be tested for confirmation of the disease, but the premises will be quarantined and classified as a suspect premises.
+Premises that had laboratory diagnostic confirmation of VSV were categorized as confirmed positive premises.
+Once a county was confirmed as VSV-positive, new premises presenting with clinical signs of VSV in that county were not required to be tested for confirmation of the disease, but the premises were quarantined and classified as a suspect premises.